purescript-contrib/governance/updater/docs/01-Generate.md

 - An informative README with badges for the build status, latest release, latest Pursuit documentation, and current maintainer(s).
 - A documentation directory containing library documentation and a CHANGELOG (used to ensure releases are informative)
-- A `.github` directory containing issue and pull request templates, a contributors file, a `stale.yml` file to automate management for stale issues, and continuous integration via GitHub Actions and `setup-purescript`
+- A `.github` directory containing issue and pull request templates, a contributors file, and continuous integration via GitHub Actions and `setup-purescript`
 - Various dotfiles, including standard `.gitignore` and `.editorconfig` files.

 ### Layer 2: FFI